tskarhed/good-links/README.md

 ## Getting started

-Start with running `npm run install`.
+Start with running `npm install`.

+To start developing and watch for file changes with `npm run dev`.

+__ALL FILES NOT MENTIONED HERE ARE THERE FOR HISTORICAL PURPOSES.__ There are still certain links in those files which need to be added to `data.json`.

+### Add links

 Add new links by adding input to `data.json`.
+The links will automatically be updated in `index.html`.

+### Change layout

-If you want to edit the HTML, edit `ìndex.mustache`.
+If you want to change the layout/HTML of the page, edit `index.mustache` and/or `style.css`.

-After doing some kind of edit, run `npm run build`.
+### Modify interactions

+Change `main.js`.
+Some things are also based on CSS animations, which can be found in `style.css`.